Albert0i/probabilistic-data-structure/README.md

 CF.RESERVE key capacity [BUCKETSIZE bucketsize] [MAXITERATIONS maxiterations] [EXPANSION expansion]
 ```
+> While the Bloom filter is a bit array with flipped bits at positions decided by the hash function, a Cuckoo filter is an array of buckets, storing fingerprints of the values in one of the buckets at positions decided by the two hash functions.
+A membership query for item x searches the possible buckets for the fingerprint of x, and returns true if an identical fingerprint is found.
+A cuckoo filter's fingerprint size will directly determine the false positive rate.

 > `bucketsize` is an integer between 1 and 255.
 The default value is 2.

-> A higher bucket size value improves the fill rate but also causes a higher error rate and slightly slower performance.
+A higher bucket size value improves the fill rate but also causes a higher error rate and slightly slower performance.

+> For example, when `bucketsize` is set to 3, a maximum of 3 fingerprints can be stored in the same location.
+This setting allows multiple entries in a bucket, with each entry containing a unique fingerprint.
+This feature helps optimize the fill rate of the filter without leading to false positives and maintains efficient performance.

 > `maxiterations` is an integer between 1 and 65535.
 The default value is 20.

-> Number of attempts to swap items between buckets before declaring filter as full and creating an additional filter.

-> A low value is better for performance and a higher number is better for filter fill rate.
+Number of attempts to swap items between buckets before declaring filter as full and creating an additional filter.
+A low value is better for performance and a higher number is better for filter fill rate.

 > `expansion` is an integer between 0 and 32768.
 The default value is 1.

-> When a new filter is created, its size is the size of the current filter multiplied by expansion.

-> Expansion is rounded to the next 2^n number.
+When a new filter is created, its size is the size of the current filter multiplied by expansion.
+Expansion is rounded to the next 2^n number.

 Reserved with capacity 1000,000, buckersize 2, maxiterations 20, expansion 1.
 ```